mikeviele/sleeknav/README.md

 # SleekNav
-A sleek alternative to traditional web navigation
+#### A sleek alternative to traditional web navigation

-A sleek alternative to traditional website navigation.
+SleekNav is an alternative to traditional website navigation.
 Out of the way when closed, yet clean and classy when opened.
 Easily installed, styled, and used.

 ## SleekNav's Features